Can't Pay? We'll Take It Away!: Series 1 (2014)

 The first series introduces five initial cast members: Paul Bohill, Steve Pinner, Mike Allonby, Terry Jones and Steve Wood.
 The day after the broadcast of the first programme, Allonby died aged 47 at his home in Wales.
 Both Jones and Wood subsequently only appeared in the first series, with Bohill and Pinner (High Court Solutions) the only two cast members who went on to appear in series two.
+Steve Pinner's son, Ben Pinner, also appeared in some parts in the first series.
 The first three episodes became the most watched programme on the channel that week, with episodes four and five placing at second and third, respectively.